 The only thing I like more than winning is winning big.
 The only thing I like more than winning big is winning over Boston.
 The only thing I like more than winning over Boston is beating Boston like a rented mule and sending them home with their tail between their legs and two games separating the Sixers from them in the standings.
-Evan Turner, welcome to the party. (
+Evan Turner, welcome to the party. (game capsule).

 Here's your rotation chart.
 The rotation late in the first effectively ended the game.
 I just picked a random lineup for the bad example, -4 was the worst rotation of the night: